MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/business-user-teams-collaboration-data.md

 ## Understand activity in teams you access and own

 Sometimes where you work is as important as how you work.
 The **Teams activity** view gives you a summary of how your teams collaborate.
-You can quickly see which teams you might be missing out on and potentially which you might close.
+You can quickly see which teams you might be overlooking and which ones you might close.
 If multiple teams cover the same topic, consider merging them to help everyone work together.

 :::image type="content" source="media/business-user-teams-collaboration-data/teams-team-activity.png" alt-text="Screenshot of a visual with Team Activity that includes all groups you belong to.":::